 - c.
 Custody of Nuclear Explosives.
-Responsibility for access to and control of nuclear explosives. - d.
+Responsibility for access to, and control of, nuclear explosives. - d.
 Dummy Pit.
-A component or set of components designed to simulate a live pit, but which does not contain fissile material and cannot therefore create a nuclear explosive if placed in the central cavity of an implosion system.
+A component or set of components designed to simulate a live pit, but that does not contain fissile material and cannot create a nuclear explosive if placed in the central cavity of an implosion system.
 A "high-fidelity" dummy pit is one that also has dimensions representative of a live pit. - e.
 Electrical Equipment.
 Includes items that contain or use an electrical energy source and the interface (if any) with the nuclear explosive (NE).
-For Category 1 electrical equipment (as defined in Attachment 3 of this Order), this includes associated adapters, test cables, switch boxes, etc. For some Category 2 electrical equipment (as defined in Attachment 3 of this Order), this includes a mechanical connection to the NE and associated electrical isolation feature.
+For Category 1 electrical equipment (as defined in Attachment 3 of this Order), this includes associated adapters, test cables, switch boxes, etc. For some Category 2 electrical equipment (as defined in Attachment 3 of this Order), this includes a mechanical connection to the NE and associated electrical isolation features.
 Category 3 electrical equipment does not interface with the nuclear explosive. - f.
 Facility.
 Any equipment, structure, system, process, or activity that fulfills a specific purpose. - g.
 Human Factors.
 A scientific discipline that applies knowledge about human abilities, characteristics, and limitations to design of tasks, equipment, and environments. - h.
 Human Reliability Program (HRP).
-A program established by 10 CFR Part 712 to ensure that individuals who occupy positions affording access to certain materials, nuclear explosive devices, facilities, and programs meet the highest standards of reliability and physical and mental suitability. - i.
-Main Charge.
-The high explosive whose explosive energy implodes the pit. - j.
-Mock High Explosive.
-A material that is designed to simulate the main charge high explosive, but which is non-detonable and clear or colored pink. - k.
-Nuclear Explosive Duty.
-Work assignments that allow custody of a nuclear explosive or access to a nuclear explosive device or area.
+A program established by 10 CFR Part 712 to ensure that individuals who occupy positions affording access to certain materials, nuclear explosive devices, facilities, and programs meet the highest standards of reliability and physical and mental suitability.